spirosrap/crypto-finance-tools/README.md

 - **Trend Analysis**: Analyzes market trends to determine optimal entry and exit points
 - **Strategy Activation**: Automatically triggers trading strategies based on identified patterns

+### Volatility Analysis
+- **ATR Expansion Detection**: Monitors the Average True Range (ATR) to identify periods of increasing market volatility.
+This tool compares the current ATR value with historical values to determine if volatility is expanding, which can be useful for:
+  - Identifying potential breakout opportunities
+  - Adjusting position sizes based on market volatility
+  - Risk management and stop-loss placement
+  - Market regime detection

 ## Getting Started

 ### Prerequisites